ISC position on conference and event boycotts

-In accordance with ISC Statute 7, all ISC Members that organise or sponsor international scientific meetings are expected to ensure that participation of scientists is free from discrimination of any kind.
-Boycotts against the participation of scientists because of their nationality, political or religious beliefs, or place of work are in breach of the ISC Principle of Freedom and Responsibility in Science.
+In accordance with ISC Statute 7, all ISC Members that organize or sponsor international scientific meetings are expected to ensure that participation of scientists is free from discrimination of any kind.
+Boycotts against the participation of scientists because of their nationality, political or religious beliefs, or place of work, are in breach of the ISC Principle of Freedom and Responsibility in Science.

 The situation regarding international meetings hosted in the Middle East or North Africa, or with a focus on that region, requires special attention.
-There have been several instances where scientists and or organisations have boycotted or disrupted scientific meetings because of the participation of counterparts from other countries, such as Israel, or where scientists from these countries have been excluded from participation.
+There have been several instances where scientists and or organizations have boycotted or disrupted scientific meetings because of the participation of counterparts from other countries, such as Israel, or where scientists from these countries have been excluded from participation.
 This is in contradiction of the ISC Principle of Freedom and Responsibility in Science.

 International meetings & visas

 The Science Council is concerned that measures taken by some national authorities in an attempt to prevent illegal immigration, especially for economic reasons, are making the visa application process unpleasant, drawn out, obscure, expensive and unpredictable.
-This may interfere with international scientific meetings when bona fide scientists require visas.
-This has become a significant obstacle to actually holding such meetings.
+This may interfere with international scientific meetings when travelling scientists require visas, and has become a significant obstacle to actually holding such meetings.

-The ICSU Committee on Freedom and Responsibility in the conduct of Science (prior to the creation of the International Science Council and the Committee for Freedom and Responsibility in Science) therefore developed an advisory document (PDF) to conference organizers, sponsors and participants to avoid difficulties and improve the chances of a positive resolution when problems do occur.
+The Committee on Freedom and Responsibility in the conduct of Science (established by ICSU prior to the creation of the International Science Council and the Committee for Freedom and Responsibility in Science) therefore developed an advisory document for conference organizers, sponsors and participants to avoid difficulties and improve the chances of a positive resolution when problems do occur.
 On this basis, the importance of taking the following measures is emphasized.

 For meeting organizers